Trump says he will nominate a woman next week to supreme court seat

 US president pledges conservative successor to ‘legal giant’ Ruth Bader Ginsburg

-People holds signs as they pay their respects to Ruth Bader Ginsburg near the US Supreme Court in Washington, DC on Saturday.
-Photograph: Jose Luis Magana/AFP via Getty Images

-President Donald Trump has said he will nominate a woman to sit on the US Supreme Court, a move that would tip the court further to the right following the death of liberal Ruth Bader Ginsburg.
+President Donald Trump has pledged to nominate a woman from a conservative background to sit on the US Supreme Court in a move that would tip the court further to the right following the death of liberal Ruth Bader Ginsburg.

 “I will be putting forth a nominee next week.
 It will be a woman,” Mr Trump said at a campaign rally in Fayetteville, North Carolina.
 “I think it should be a woman because I actually like women much more than men.”